 Event activities starting in 1985 initially included; a reception, parade, vendors, memorial service and leadership breakfast.
 The success of the event led to other activities being added such as a step show, music/live entertainment, art exhibits, forums, senior citizen luncheon, drumline, community service projects, and of course NOW the Bing Rooming House African American Museum.
 The Annual MLK Leadership Breakfast features a keynote speaker, presentation of college scholarships and Community Awards recognizing those who make a difference in the communities of Plant City.
 (Click Past Awardees---)

 The Improvement League of Plant City, CDC is the organizer and host of this festival located in Plant City, Florida.
-The Improvement League is a local 501c3 public charitable (non-profit) organization founded in 1982 by the late Mr. Jeremiah Bailey to provide educational, social and cultural resources to empower the community.
+The Improvement League is a local 501c3 public charitable (non-profit) organization founded in 1982 by the late Mr. Jerry Bailey to provide educational, social and cultural resources to empower the community.

 Each year the Improvement League of Plant City, CDC., operates several community programs that include Striving for Excellence Academy CSI Junior Forensics Class, Plant City Bing House Museum, Safe and Sound Hillsborough, collaborations with Plant City EDC, Photo Archives, Laura Street Revitalization, and the Annual MLK Festival established in 1985.